-- Bacterial systematics has undergone several changes and is continuously in a state of flux as our knowledge of microorganism is far from complete and new information is being added every day.
+Bacterial systematics has undergone several changes and is continuously in a state of flux as our knowledge of microorganisms is far from complete and new information is being added every day.

-- In 1923 David Hendricks Bergey, professor of bacteriology at the University of Pennsylvania and four colleagues published a classification of bacteria that could be used for identification of bacterial species.
+In 1923 David Hendricks Bergey, professor of bacteriology at the University of Pennsylvania, and four colleagues published a classification of bacteria that could be used for the identification of bacterial species.

 The Bergey’s manual of determinative bacteriology